mtripg6666tdr/candyget/README.md

   * `transformerOptions` - Optional parameters to pass to `PassThrough`, which will be used if you set the `returnType` to `stream`.
   * `maxRedirects` - `Number` that represents the redirect limit.
 If redirected more than the limit, candyget will return the HTTP redirect response as a resolved result.
 Default is `10`.
   * `body` - a `string` or a plain object (with nocyclic reference).
 You can pass the request body instead of the last argument.
+  * `validator` - a `function` to validate if the response body has the expected type.
+See [below](#response-body-validation-for-typescript-users) for more info.

-  * All these properties are optional; passing `null` or `undefined` as `options` equals passing `{}`.
+  > All these properties are optional in most cases.
+  > Passing `null` or `undefined` as `options` equals passing `{}`.
 * `body` can be a `string` or a plain object (with no cyclic reference).
 If `options.body` and `body` are passed at the same time, `body` will be used as a request body.

-`candyget` returns promise.
+`candyget` returns a promise.
 When no-http errors such as network errors occur, the promise will be rejected.

+> **Warning**
+> If you specify `options.validator` and candyget fails the validation of the response body, the promise will be rejected even if there is no no-http error.

-The promise will be resolved as an object, which has the following properties:
+Otherwise the promise will be resolved as an object, which has the following properties:
 * `statusCode` - HTTP status code
 * `headers` - [`IncomingHttpHeaders`](https://microsoft.github.io/PowerBI-JavaScript/interfaces/_node_modules__types_node_http_d_._http_.incominghttpheaders.html)
 * `body` - response body, type of which is what you specified.